 - Arts events in Sioux City: Morningside students can enjoy the benefits of living in a community with numerous arts events such as the Sioux City Symphony concerts, touring Broadway shows at the Orpheum Theatre, performances by internationally known performers on the Sioux City Concert Course, outstanding performances sponsored by the Sioux City Chamber Music Series, and musical theatre productions at the Sioux City Community Theatre and the Lamb Theatre.
 Students attend most of these events either for free or at a reduced student rate.

-- Internships: Morningside College music students have completed internships in a wide variety of organizations including Sioux City's Lamb Theatre, the National Music Museum in Vermillion, South Dakota, the Sioux City Symphony, and area high school choral and instrumental programs.
+- Internships: Morningside University music students have completed internships in a wide variety of organizations including Sioux City's Lamb Theatre, the National Music Museum in Vermillion, South Dakota, the Sioux City Symphony, and area high school choral and instrumental programs.

 - Music Education experiences: Music education students have the opportunity to help teach summer music classes to K-5 students at Mary Treglia Community House¡¦s Camp Imagination and in music camps for preschool students held on our campus.
 During the school year, students involved in our Morningside Music Educators chapter design experiences for elementary students in partnership with and hosted by the Betty Strong Encounter Center.